JasonLin0704/IDWCH2.0/README.md

 3. Fill scores into a Google Sheet.

 # How to use it?
-Download the whole project, modify some files, and simply run the python script.
+Download the whole project, modify some files, and simply run the Python script.
 ```
 python3 activate.py
 ```